Service & Support

 1. Do you have international sales or service offices?

 Yes.
 We have had a European Sales and Service office for many years.
 Presently, the authorized service center is in Germany.
-Dave Cross and ROTOTEC SPINTEC will be able to help with service of Doty products in Europe.
+ROTOTEC SPINTEC will be able to help with service of Doty products in Europe.

-Check out our Contact Us page for the information you need on these sales and service representatives.
+Check out our Foreign Distributors Page under Contact Us for the information you need on these sales and service representatives.

 2. Whom can I talk to with questions about probe or coil operation or about problems I am having?